UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/RA_guide.md

     - Press the button on their chests for a few seconds.

 ## Notice 🔋
-- A blinking red light on NAO's chest button signifies that the battery charge is low, and the robot should be charged immediately while turned off.
+- A blinking red light on NAO's chest button signifies that the battery charge is low, and the robot should be charged immediately *while turned off*.
+- When the research assistant arrives at the lab, they should